bivav/rustic-secure-transfer/README.md

 #### Planned Features

-- Encrypt and decrypt file content using a symmetric key such as AES.
+- Encrypt and decrypt file content using a symmetric key such as AES.2

 ## Dependencies